“Say-Do Gap” should become “Say-Do Insights”

 As Bri Williams observes “think of market research as a starting point rather than a conclusion” and then add observation and experimentation.
 This behavioural economics approach provides a way of bridging the say-do gap.

-The same observations I believe apply to CX (NPS) measurement systems.
+The same observations I believe apply to Customer Experience (NPS) measurement systems.
 Customer ratings and comments are a great starting point for distilling insights but observing behaviour is the acid test.

 A fairly compelling behavioural observation is of course sales!
 And that is the appeal and simplicity in the Net Promoter approach.
 But there is also enormous opportunity to observe what customers are doing on their sales journey and why many more prospects are not buying at all.